 Remove base grille.
-(See the base grille section)
+(See the base grille section on page 7.)

 Use a vacuum cleaner with an extended attachment to clean condenser coils.

 Vacuum coils when dusty or dirty.
 Coils may need to be cleaned as often as every other month.